-So, the sequences of words produced by humans using language appear to belong to infinite sets of grammatically valid sentences, and membership in those sets is reasonably well-described by self-referential definitions that involve embedding a finite vocabulary of words into sentences that can, in turn, be embedded like words in a larger sentence, ad infinitum.
-Thus, humans must, by whatever mechanism, be repeatedly performing some generative procedure that composes words into sentences before actually outputting them.
+So, the sequences of words produced by humans using language appear to belong to infinite sets of grammatically valid sentences, and membership in those sets is reasonably well-described by self-referential definitions that involve embedding a finite vocabulary of words into sentences that can, in turn, be embedded like words into a larger sentence, ad infinitum.
+Thus, humans must, by whatever mechanism, be repeatedly performing some generative procedure that composes words into sentences recursively before actually outputting them serially.
 Could this really be the unique, centrally human trait that underlies our capacity for language and abstract thought?

 The really surprising thing about humans is not that we can produce patterns that are well-modeled by recursion, but that we can model them.
 We are not only able to generate recursive syntax, but to interpret it — we hear a finite number of sentences in our lives, yet somehow converge on simple rules that allow us to instantly agree whether a completely novel sentence is syntactically correct or incorrect.
 No other creature appears to be able to classify sentences in this manner — indeed, no other creature appears to be able to classify anything in this manner.